SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

-As shown in Table~\ref{tab:model_performance_aixcoder}, \Coder-8B achieves an improvement of over 10\% after finetuning, surpassing all baseline models, including those with a larger total parameter count such as DeepSeek-Coder-V2-Lite-Base, DeepSeek-Coder-V2-Lite-Instruct, and Qwen3-Coder-30B-A3B.
-Specifically, the fine-tuned \Coder-8B-SFT demonstrates an overall improvement of more than 10\% compared to the base model, with a maximum gain of 22\% on the JavaScript EM score.
-The aligned \Coder-8B-DPO-wo-RS shows further modest gains across all metrics, improving upon \Coder-8B-SFT by 4.2\% in overall EM and 1.6\% in overall ES.
-The final model with repetition suppression, \Coder-8B-DPO-RS, trades a slight decrease of up to 1.2\% in C++ ES and on Python metrics for a 2.1\% increase in overall EM when compared to \Coder-8B-DPO-wo-RS.
-Ultimately, this results in a total improvement of 17.8\% in overall EM and 12.3\% in overall ES relative to the base model.
+As shown in Table~\ref{tab:model_performance_aixcoder}, \Coder-8B-SFT achieves an improvement of over 10\% after finetuning, surpassing all baseline models, including those with a larger total parameter count such as DeepSeek-Coder-V2-Lite-Base, DeepSeek-Coder-V2-Lite-Instruct, and Qwen3-Coder-30B-A3B.
+Specifically, the fine-tuned \Coder-8B-SFT demonstrates an overall improvement of more than 10\% compared to the base model, with a maximum gain of 20.3\% on the JavaScript EM score.
+The aligned \Coder-8B-DPO-wo-RS shows further modest gains across all metrics, improving upon \Coder-8B-SFT by 4.1\% in overall EM and 1.6\% in overall ES.
+The final model with repetition suppression, \Coder-8B-DPO, trades a slight decrease of up to 1.2\% in Python ES for a 2.1\% increase in overall EM when compared to \Coder-8B-DPO-wo-RS.
+Ultimately, this results in a total improvement of 17.8\% in overall EM and 12.3\% in overall ES relative to the base model, showing the effectiveness of our approach.